Integrating Conductor Health into Dynamic Line Rating and Unit Commitment under Wind Uncertainty: Conductor cost depreciation model

 This loading-temperature relationship can be embedded in optimization problems including the DC power flow (PF) equation.
 The constraints are formulated as ($\forall l\in\mathcal{L},t \in\mathcal{T}$):

 where $p_{l,t}$ is the line power flow.
-Because voltage is assumed constant in DC power flow, $A_{l,t}$ is scaled by $\frac{1}{\sqrt{3}V^\text{Nom}_l}$ from the current–temperature fit.
-The two inequalities account for bidirectional flow, ensuring $\tau_{l,t}$ is an upper bound on the actual conductor temperature.
+Since voltage is assumed constant in the DC power flow, $A_{l,t}$ is scaled by $\frac{1}{\sqrt{3}V^\text{Nom}_l}$ from the current–temperature fit.
+The two inequalities account for bidirectional flow, ensuring $\tau_{l,t}$ is an upper bound of the actual conductor temperature.